imvicencio/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

     ![In the function apps pane, under Function, the ProcessOrderExternalizations ID parameter value is circled. under Logs, the same ID value is circled.](media/image132.png "Function apps pane")

-    >**Note**: If when selecting the Monitor tab a request to configure Application Insights is displayed, choose Switch to classic view.
+    >**Note**: If when selecting the Monitor tab, a request to configure Application Insights is displayed, choose Switch to classic view.

     ![In the Monitor tab, the Switch to classic view is circled.](media/image132a.png "Monitor tab Application Insights request")

-7. In the Azure portal, navigate to your Cosmos DB account, and from the top menu of the Overview blade, select Data Explorer
+7. In the Azure portal, navigate to your Cosmos DB account, and from the top menu of the Overview blade, select Data Explorer.

     ![In the Azure Cosmos DB account pane, the Data Explorer button is circled.](media/image133.png "Azure Cosmos DB account pane")